Gabihguedes/SEO/SEO Tools/Google Analytics.md

 It is worth remembering that the tool brings countless possibilities and, the better configured it is, the more structured data it will be able to collect.
 So, a great idea is to go deeper into both the configuration and the analysis and reports that it is capable of generating.
 Google itself provides a channel on YouTube and a specific page for learning with tips and courses on the service offered by them.

+# Tips for getting more out of Google Analytics
+**1 - Secondary dimensions**
+The first essential tip is the secondary dimensions.
+It is relatively simple and already delivers a lot of value to anyone who is analyzing.
+Although simple, most people do not know how to use it properly or even know that this feature exists.
+**Primary dimensions**
+Before talking about the secondary, let's first talk about the primary.
+This is the part that most people are most familiar with.
+Roughly speaking, it is the main parameter you want to analyze, such as “pages”, “origin” and “campaign”.
+When selecting a primary dimension (such as “pages”), I will see the performance in numbers of all my pages, such as the number of visitors, average time, bounce rate, etc.